Meet the Promotion & Education Committee

 Jennie and her husband, Chris, farm near Wolford.
 They raise spring wheat, malting barley, soybeans, canola and corn.
 Jennie has been active in Farm Bureau on the county level and also is the Little Flower School PTO Secretary and serves on the St Mary's Ladies Committee.

-Jennie says she is excited to help educate others about agriculture in our state and says being part of the committee is a way to help her help "on a higher level."
+Jennie says she is excited to help educate others about agriculture in our state and says being part of the committee is a way for her to help "on a higher level."

 The Brossarts have three children.